The Current fees in 2020 are:

 Pursuit of Non-Payment of Fees

 The College will pursue payment of fees where no arrangement has been made for delayed settlement.
-This can ultimately mean the use of a debt collection agency or the legal system, where requests for payment by the College have failed.
+This can ultimately mean the use of a debt collection agency or the legal system, where requests by the College for payment of school fees have failed.

 Withdrawal from School

-Ten weeks notice of withdrawal of a boy from the School is required.
+Ten school weeks notice of withdrawal of a student from the College is required.
 Upon withdrawal, parents remain liable for a weekly pro-rata portion of all fees up to the withdrawal date or a date ten weeks after notice is given whichever is the latest.
 Notice of withdrawal must be made in writing to the Principal, not to any other member of school staff.

 The College insures its own property.
 It does not insure the belongings of any student.